wujaadam87/KrxMusicStation/README.md

 9. As a user I want to open existing playlist for editing

-10. As a user I want to save playlist that include songs from the one-file-per-album files
+10. [DONE] As a user I want to save playlist that include songs from the one-file-per-album files

 11. As a user I want to be able to remove tracks from edited playlist